valle1306/ptm_app/README.md

 - App is ready to use

 **Option B: Manual Launch**
-- Double-click `run_protonpulse.bat` in the main folder
+- Open a terminal or PowerShell window in the main folder
+- Run: `.venv\Scripts\python.exe -m streamlit run ptm_charge_input_v2.py`
 - Browser opens automatically

 For more details, see [INSTALL/INSTALLATION_GUIDE.md](INSTALL/INSTALLATION_GUIDE.md)